MarcoCarenza/MarcoCarenza/README.md

 ### CURRENT WORK AND FUTURE PROJECTS

-- 🆕 I am currently developing and polishing ContraWare, my first game.
+- 🆕 I am currently polishing ContraWare, my first game.
 - 🆕 I am developing Dummy Wars, a strategy game inspired by XCOM.
 - 🆕 I would like to improve and finish the Pokémon Mystery Dungeon TTRPG system I am working on.